hans-jorg/BuddyAllocator/README.md

 At the lowest level, there are the nodes with information about the 1024 KBytes blocks.
 One level above, about the 2048.
 At the next level, 4096 and so on.
 At the top level, there is the node with information about the whole memory area

+There is a branch called *multipleregions* with a version of this routine that handles multiple regions of memory.

 ## Using bitmap

 Instead of using linked lists, this implementation associates two bit to each node in the binary tree.
 One bit, called *used*, is set when the correspoding area is allocated.
 THe other bit, *split*, is set when a block is divided and one subordinated block is allocated.